 Improved compliance MSPs manage regulatory requirements, centralize requests for contingent labor and reduce non-compliance risks.

 Despite the many benefits associated with the traditional MSP model, it’s limited in its ability to support true strategic workforce management because of the following:

-MSPs are usually managed as a service handled by procurement.
+Lack of an integrated workforce management strategy MSPs are usually managed as a service handled by procurement.
 As such, some chief human resources officers (CHROs) don’t have insight or control over the employees managed in these programs, which prevents a cohesive total workforce management strategy.

-MSPs tend to focus on the scalability of their clients, which means their data may not specific to your individual needs – not to mention data alignment with your full-time workforce.
+Technology and data management limitations MSPs tend to focus on the scalability of their clients, which means their data may not specific to your individual needs – not to mention data alignment with your full-time workforce.
 The lack of an integrated solution across these areas can inhibit an organization’s ability to make decisions about what type of talent to deploy where.

 Organizations that require the services of an MSP should make sure they choose a provider that offers transparency and visibility across their entire workforce to drive improved business decisions.
-A next-generation MSP that delivers an engaging, high-touch, and personalized candidate and hiring manager experience will be more productive in this talent landscape than a traditional MSP model.
+A next-generation MSP that delivers an engaging, high-touch and personalized candidate and hiring manager experience will be more productive in this talent landscape than a traditional MSP model.
 Transparency and visibility across the entire workforce, which drives improved business decisions, and a client-branded recruitment team that leverages the latest, best-in-class technologies will help clients reach their goals.